 In fact, the re-purposing of content is a major part of what Learning Content Management Systems offer.
 Many of these tools feature template-driven designs that help with updating and continually handling large numbers of e-learning content pieces.
 Workflow integration is another major principle of what Learning Content Management System offers.
 One way to think of a Learning Content Management System is as a sort of “encyclopedia” or formal structured repository for e-learning content.

 Integrating Learning Management Systems and Learning Content Management Systems

 In some cases, Learning Management Systems and Learning Content Management software will be integrated.
-It makes sense to put together the two pieces, where one is responsible for the active use of e-learning pieces, and the other is response for warehousing and evaluating those individual e-learning pieces.
+It makes sense to put together these two HR modules, where one is responsible for the active use of e-learning pieces, and the other for warehousing and evaluating those individual e-learning pieces.

-To fully understand the options in terms of Learning Management Systems and Learning Content Management Systems, shoppers can look at a selection platform like SelectHub to get an “apples to apples” evaluation of different products, and to figure out which tools and brands are right for a particular corporate use.
-Explore the features and functionality of these dual systems to enhance and innovate in digital learning, which can have so many different positive effects on nearly any type of business.
+To fully understand the market for Learning Management Systems and Learning Content Management Systems, buyers can look at a selection platform like SelectHub to get an “apples to apples” evaluation of different products, and to figure out which tools and brands are right for their particular corporate use.
+Explore the features and functionality of these dual systems to enhance and innovate in digital learning, which can have plenty of positive effects on any type of business.